grant76/SleepSound/index.md

 ### Timeline and Deliverables

 Week 5:
-Write software for LSTM.
+Write software for neural network model.
-Find datasets to train the model.
+Collect training data.
-Research and finalize total hardware system design.
+Research hardware system design.
-Research human-computer interaction.

 Week 6:
 Gather more data using Arduino.
-Continue writing LSTM software.
+Continue writing software for neural network.
 Write software for hardware integration.

 Week 7:
-Train and tune the LSTM using training and validation data.
+Train and tune the network using gathered data.
 Test model for accuracy.
 Write software for human-computer interaction.